mmomtchev/magickwand.js/README.md

 * `--build-from-source` rebuilds the Node.js native module even if a precompiled binary is available

 * `--build-wasm-from-source` rebuilds the WASM module even if a precompiled binary is available

+* `--enable-regenerate` automatically regenerates the SWIG wrappers, needed if you are building against an ImageMagick distribution different from the builtin one

 * `--enable-conan` enables to automatically retrieve the dependencies `conan`